brianellin/bsky-mcp-server/test/thread_examples_results.md

                                     </post>
                                     <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwinapik22" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmwinapik22" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 9:14:32 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwfni53k22">
                                       <content>
-                                        what i want is closer to a reddit model. where there&apos;s a hub for people to manually submit stuff (and maybe some stuff does get pulled in automatically). and there&apos;s a few algorithmic &quot;views&quot; of that content (latest, top, hot, whatever). and i don&apos;t want skyfeed to be responsible for those &quot;views&quot;
+                                        what i want is closer to a reddit model. where there's a hub for people to manually submit stuff (and maybe some stuff does get pulled in automatically). and there's a few algorithmic "views" of that content (latest, top, hot, whatever). and i don't want skyfeed to be responsible for those "views"
                                       </content>
                                       Engagement: 13 likes, 1 reposts, 1 replies
                                       <replies>
                                         <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwncdkic22" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmwncdkic22" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 9:17:08 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmwinapik22">
                                           <content>
-                                            the &quot;views&quot; imo are an appview concern. cache them across all users as an optimization.
-Discover and such should be aware of my &quot;sets&quot; so they can act as &quot;views&quot; too. basically imagine &quot;sets&quot; are like profiles. ofc Discover and such can use that information, just like they know who i follow
+                                            the "views" imo are an appview concern. cache them across all users as an optimization.
+Discover and such should be aware of my "sets" so they can act as "views" too. basically imagine "sets" are like profiles. ofc Discover and such can use that information, just like they know who i follow
                                           </content>
                                           Engagement: 8 likes, 0 reposts, 1 replies
                                         </post>